esyede/rakit/packages/docs/data/autoloading.md

 aliases produce confusing `Call to undefined method` errors at runtime.

-If a conflict is detected, the offending alias is **skipped** (not registered) and a warning is written to STDERR / the PHP error log so you can rename the alias or disable the conflicting extension.
+If a conflict is detected, the offending alias is **skipped** (not registered) and a warning is written to STDERR (on the CLI) or to `storage/logs/rakit.log.php` (falling back to the PHP error log) so you can rename the alias or disable the conflicting extension.

 The default alias map intentionally does **not** include the following names